How To Increase & Reduce Amniotic Fluid In Pregnancy Naturally

 - Deficiency of red blood cells in the baby

-- Infections to the mother during pregnancy
+- Infections of the mother during pregnancy

 - Blood incompatibilities between the mother and baby